Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 Campeche is one of the least populated states in Mexico, largely off the beaten path, and also considered safe.

-Is it Safe to Drive in Yucatan and Merida?
+Is it safe to drive in Yucatan and Merida?

 As there are many things to do in Yucatan and amazing places to see, many do a road trip in Yucatan to cover a lot of ground in a short amount of time.

-🚗💨 For a Merida car rental, I recommend and use Discover Cars!
 If you need more info on renting a car and driving in Mexico, check out this article.

 Safety Items to Pack for Merida

-Is it Safe to Drink the Water in Merida?
+Is it safe to drink the water in Merida?

-NO — Tap water in Mexico is unsafe to drink for anyone; not for locals, not for Merida expats (like me!) and not for visitors, so no one drinks it.
-To make Mexico water safe to drink, you’d have to boil it or use this Water-To-Go Bottle.
+Tap water in Mexico is unsafe to drink for anyone; not for locals, not for Merida expats (like me!) and not for visitors, so no one drinks it.

 Because Merida water is unsafe to drink, you can drink bottled water, which is readily available.

-However, not all bottled and filtered water is created equal and of exceptional quality, and single-use plastics from disposable water bottles are horrible for the environment!
+However, not all bottled and filtered water is created equal and of exceptional quality, and single-use plastics from disposable water bottles are horrible for the environment.

-So what can you do?
 Enter the Water-To-Go Bottle, your secret weapon in how to avoid Mexico sickness during travel, and also practice responsible travel in Mexico!

-This bottle has a built-in filter, so you don’t get sick in Mexico while traveling to Merida, but you do stay hydrated.
+This bottle has a built-in filter, so you don’t get sick in Mexico while traveling to Merida, but you do stay hydrated. 💸 Get 15% OFF with code SOLO15 at checkout.

-Is it Safe to Eat Salad in Mexico?
+Is it safe to eat salad in Mexico?

 A widespread myth circulating the internet is you must avoid salads and fresh fruits in Mexico, as veggies and fruits are washed in tap water.
-Again, as tap water isn’t safe, locals don’t wash produce in it, as that would get them sick too.

 cochinita pibil panuchos in merida mexico